ISLA-UH/redpandas/docs/README.md

                                            filter_order= 4)
 ```
 The ``build_station`` function will return the sensor name, sample rate in Hz, timestamps in epoch second, raw data,
-and high passed data (only for sensors: barometer, accelerometer, gyroscope, and magnetometer).
+and high passed data (only for barometer, accelerometer, gyroscope, and magnetometer sensors).

 The extracted sensor data can be structured into a
 [Pandas DataFrame](https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.html) for easier